zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 :::

 :::tip
-In fact, VueCesium is introduced into Cesium through dynamic tags, so Cesium variables are actually global.
+In fact, Vue for Cesium is introduced into Cesium through dynamic tags, so Cesium variables are actually global.
 It's just that it needs to become an accessible global variable after the `cesiumReady` event of vc-viewer at the earliest.
 If you find this inconvenient, you can also consider writing it directly into the `head` tag of the project template file index.html, see [#155](https://github.com/zouyaoji/vue-cesium/issues/155#issuecomment-1042470701).
-Once written like this, the Cesium variable already exists when VueCesium is initialized, and Cesium will not be introduced again through dynamic tags.
+Once written like this, the Cesium variable already exists when Vue for Cesium is initialized, and Cesium will not be introduced again through dynamic tags.

 Just in the JS project, if ESLint is configured, we need to tell ESLint that Cesium is a global variable, and in the TS project, we need to declare Cesium as a global variable or introduce Cesium.d.ts (the latter is recommended), the configuration of the two Please refer to [ESLint configuration](https://github.com/zouyaoji/vue-cesium-starter/blob/main/.eslintrc.js#L11) and [TS configuration](https://github.com/zouyaoji/vue-cesium-demo/blob/main/tsconfig.json).
 :::